 A Comprehensive Economic Development Strategy (CEDS) is the result of a local planning process designed to guide the economic growth of an area.
 A CEDS process will help create jobs, foster more stable and diversified economies, and improve living conditions.
 It provides a mechanism for coordinating the efforts of individuals, organizations, local governments, and private industries concerned with economic development.
 Furthermore, a CEDS is required to qualify for Economic Development Administration (EDA) assistance under its public works, economic adjustment, and other planning programs, and a CEDS is a prerequisite for designation by EDA as an Economic Development District (EDD).

-The 2016 CEDS update is the result of a continuing planning process developed through broad based and diverse community participation.
+The 2017 CEDS is the result of a continuing planning process developed through broad based and diverse community participation.
 As in the original CEDS document, a community participation process was utilized.
 The organization of this document is designed to ensure its utility and relevance to the subjects it addresses.
 The major components of the CEDS are as follows:

 - An analysis of economic and community development problems and opportunities;

 - A background and history of the region’s economic development situation;

 - Goals and objectives for the area;

 - A plan of action, including suggested projects; and